andrew henderson menu

 Global Citizen

-How to Get the Portugal D7 Visa in 2024: The Ultimate Guide
+Portugal D7 Visa Ultimate Guide

-What is the Portugal D7 Visa
+Portugal D7 Visa Requirements and Benefits

 What is the Portugal D7 Visa?

-Once you acquire your residence permit, you can live, study, or work in Portugal without any restrictions.
+Once you acquire your residence permit, you can live, study or work in Portugal without any restrictions.

-Minimum Passive Income Requirements for the Portugal D7 Visa
+What are the Portugal D7 Visa Requirements?

-Applicants must demonstrate a minimum passive monthly income of €760 (€9,120 per year) to acquire the D7 visa in 2023.
-The threshold for the minimum passive income is based on the minimum wage set by the Portuguese government.
-Moreover, the passive income must be foreign-sourced.
+Portugal D7 visa applicants must demonstrate a minimum passive monthly income of €820 (€9,840 per year) to acquire the D7 visa in 2024 (the figure is updated yearly) and the passive income must be foreign-sourced.

-Eligibility Requirements for the Portugal D7 Visa
+Eligibility Requirements for the D7 Visa Portugal

 To be eligible for the D7 visa, you must:

-• Be a non-EU/ EEA/ Swiss citizen.
+• Be a non-EU/ EEA/ Swiss citizen

-• Have a clean criminal record.
+• Have a clean criminal record

 • Have health insurance

-• Meet the minimum passive income requirements.
+• Meet the minimum passive income requirements (€820 per month or €9,840 per year)

 • Demonstrate proof of accommodation (rental or purchase agreement)